apollo-dev/img/README.txt

 4. create a virtualenv
 ~$ mkvirtualenv img --python=/usr/local/bin/python3

+5. go into the virtualenv
+~$ workon img

-5. install the requirements
+6. install the requirements
 ~$ pip install -r reqs.txt

-6. setup the database
+7. setup the database
 ~$ sh scripts/make_migrations.sh
 ~$ dm migrate

-7. setup the data path
+8. setup the data path
 ~$ dm setup --path='<THE PATH WHERE THE PROJECTS WILL LIVE>'

 READY